 The Result: In just 3 months, Fresh Bakes saw a 300% increase in online orders and a 50% increase in website traffic.

-• Why It Works: It’s easy to follow, focuses on the client, and uses a hard number (300%) to show a clear, impressive result.
+Why It Works: It’s easy to follow, focuses on the client, and uses a hard number (300%) to show a clear, impressive result.
+This demonstrates the power of a good conversion-focused strategy.

 Subject: Last Chance!
 40% Off Ends at Midnight